In Italy, going back to work may depend on having the right antibodies

 When only the second antibody is detected, it means that the person is probably no longer infected.

-"It is very likely that you are a healthy person who survived the infection or who was asymptomatic and developed antibodies," said Dr. Crisanti.
+"It is very likely that it is a healthy person who survived the infection or who was asymptomatic and developed antibodies," said Crisanti.

 In Veneto, regional president Luca Zaia has expressed concern over a single case of "a person who improved and was reinfected," but he and his consultants appear to be confident in the potential of the antibodies.